Building a fence on top or behind a retaining wall is rather easy despite how intimidating it may sound.

 It is common to install a fence behind the retaining wall block.
 If you want your fence placed closer to the wall at more than 3 feet you will need the help of a professional to do the design to ensure that the top of your wall can resist the forces from the fence.

 Installing your fence post on top of the wall block is the most challenging of the three.
 You’ll need an engineer to analyze your wall before any installation can be done.
 If your wall has a height of 200-400mm then the fence can be built directly on top of the wall.
 Have your fence post pass through your wall blocks and secure them with concrete.

 If you’re planning to install a fence when you’ve already had a retaining wall built, it will be more challenging.
 The best way to dig the soil is by hand.
 This will keep any damage minimal on your geogrid.
 A geogrid is a material used to reinforce the soil.

-The best way to install a fence in this situation is to have it installed 3 feet behind the wall block.
+The best way to install a fence in this kind of situation is to have it installed 3 feet behind the wall block.
 Even fence installers will have a challenging time installing the fence directly unto the block.